Skip to Main text

 Health Management

-The Nitto Group has introduced a health management system for occupational health staff to centrally manage employee health information such as health checkup results and medical records.
+The Nitto Group utilizes a health management system for occupational health staff to centrally manage employee health information such as health checkup results and medical records.
 Health checkup results are returned and stress checks are conducted through the system, encouraging self-assessments and greater health literacy.

 Physical Health

-For three years in a row, beginning in FY2021, we have organized the walking event called “Teku-teku Torino.”
-About 5,000 participants, including top managements, have praised the event as worthwhile opportunities to promote their health and increase amount of communication.
+Every fall, we organize a group-wide walking event called “Teku-teku Torino.”
+About 4,000 participants, including top managements, have praised the event as worthwhile opportunities to promote their health and increase amount of communication.
 Individual sites and labor union chapters also hold their own walking events, contributing to group-wide efforts promoting physical exercise.

 A walking tournament has its “goal” set at Turin, Italy, where the Nitto ATP Finals are held.